benturnerrocks/Game-Development/README.md

-# Personal-Projects
+# Game-Development
-A repository for personal projects that I am teaching myself for fun.
-These topics include:
+A repository for game development which I am teaching myself for fun.
+The games include:
-- game development (Unity, Pygame, animation)
-- web-scraping
+- Mastermind (Python)
-- app development
+- Snake (Pygame)
+- Space Race (Javascript)
+- Flappy Bird (Unity)

+*Note:* These are all under construction.

+Graphics are created by me using Krita.